We live in strange times.

 Facebook censors Covid theories, then backtracks:

-pandemic of 2019 on, Facebook censored people who said
+pandemic of 2019 on, Facebook censored people who promoted the

 the virus came from a Chinese lab.